microsoft/CNTK/Dependencies/CNTKCustomMKL/README.md

 By default, a CNTK binary with Intel® MKL support includes a prebuilt CNTK custom MKL.
-If you want to build CNTK with Intel® MKL support yourself, you can install a prebuilt CNTK custom MKL, available for separate download from the CNTK downloads page.
+If you want to build CNTK with Intel® MKL support yourself, you can install a prebuilt CNTK custom MKL, available for download from the [CNTK web site](https://www.cntk.ai/mkl).
 See [CNTK's setup instructions](https://github.com/Microsoft/CNTK/wiki/Setup-CNTK-on-your-machine) for more details.